stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 The `taking_op_i` is the signal from the execution unit signalling it has received the op and the reservation station will clear all `exec_*_o` output signals.

-The `unit_free_o` output signals the control unit that the reservation station is free and can be issued another instruction.
-It goes high when all hazards are cleared.  ??

 ### Order Control Buffer